 “Well, they said this,” he said.

-In a design thinking process you might go back and ask something else.
-You look forward, as opposed to backwards, he explained.
+In a design thinking process, you might go back and ask something else.
+You look forward, as opposed to backward, he explained.

 Is design thinking working for you?

-Tying all the steps of design thinking together can make our products better, keep our customers engaged and keeping employees in the loop.
+Tying all the steps of design thinking together can make our products better, keep our customers engaged, and keep employees in the loop.
 Sounds like a win-win-win to me.